Modern Views of Machine Learning for Precision Psychiatry: Discussion and Conclusion

-\textbf{Data privacy and security.} Advances in sensing technologies can collect a large amount of personal and sensitive data, whether it is location data, face images, speech conversations, or social interactions.
+\textbf{Data privacy and security.} Advances in sensing technologies can collect a large amount of personal and sensitive data, including the location data, face images, speech conversations, and social interactions.
 How to collect, store and process these data without the leakage risk of privacy information remains an important challenge for advancing ML research.
 While research studies have oversights like internal review boards to assure the ethical use of such data, this type of data is collected in the most massive scale by large tech and social media companies.
 Existing regulations do not treat this data as personally identifiable information (PII) which can be used to inform the user's health.
 This is a major challenge in securing identifiable user data.
 If overcome, this will enable large-scale mental health research based on this data.
 To make this possible, U.S regulations such as the Health Insurance Portability and Accountability Act (HIPAA) can be used to govern PII acquired by all commercial entities or social media companies.

-\textbf{Social implications and environmental factors.} Factors like gender are a critical determinant of mental health.
+\textbf{Social implications and environmental factors.} Factors such as gender and race are a critical determinant of mental health.
 According to WHO, mental disorders have a history of gender bias.
 First, in terms of gender risk factors, females are more likely to suffer from depression and anxiety; whereas there is prevalence of autism in males.
 Second, in terms of gender treatment bias, doctors are more likely to diagnose depression in women compared with men, and women are more likely to be prescribed with mood altering psychotropic drugs.
-ML can play a role in uncovering gender risk factors and minimize the diagnosis or treatment bias related to social factors like gender and race.
+ML can play a role in uncovering gender or race risk factors and minimize the diagnosis or treatment bias related to these social factors.